What’s In My Dish?

 Most commonly found in poi and lau lau—two luau staples—a number of restaurants are now giving taro a starring role in their main dishes.
 One of The Mill House Restaurant’s most popular items is their Taro Leaf Risotto, in which the earthy-flavored plant is braised and served with arborio rice.
-Over at The Banyan Tree Restaurant in Lahaina, meanwhile, you can find the tropical tuber with umami glaze, tomato jam, and toasted sesame in their Seared Scallops.

 Gone are the days when a salad meant a wedge of iceberg topped with tomato.

 From kale to Swiss chard and radicchio to arugula, the basis of many Maui’s most popular salads spans a spectrum of greens—including the ever-wonderful endive.
 Also known as frisee, this leafy vegetable, belonging to the chicory kin, can be bitter but delicious, operating as the perfect bed for gorgonzola cheese, caramelized macadamia nuts, and honey-scallion vinaigrette.
 (Here’s looking at you, Longhi’s.)

 Whether you’re lining up at a roadside stand for a cone of shave ice or choosing a flavor of Maui-made cheesecake, chances are you won’t be able to go longer than a day without seeing lilikoi on an island menu.